10 Anti-Phishing Firefox Extensions 129

 Not a single user I know, even understands the word "phishing".

-• Why the hell do you need a Firefox extension to protect yourself from Phishing?
+Why do you need a Firefox extension?
+(Score:2)

 It's simple enough: NEVER, EVER respond to an e-mail purporting to be from a bank.
 If your bank really need to contact you, they will find a way.
 If there's really a problem with your account, you will have to visit a branch to sort it out anyway.
 You NEVER have to "confirm your details".
 Barring special circumstances, there are only two valid reasons for ever visiting a bank; paying in money through the HITW machine, and